 Legal Landscapes and Precedents

 In the legal realm, there have been notable developments regarding CFS and disability rights.
 Court cases in several countries have begun to set important precedents.
-In these cases, individuals with CFS have challenged denials of disability benefits, arguing for the recognition of their condition as a legitimate and disabling illness.
+In these cases, individuals with CFS have challenged denials of long-term disability benefits, arguing for the recognition of their condition as a legitimate and disabling illness.
 Some of these legal battles have resulted in favorable outcomes for CFS sufferers, acknowledging the severe impact of the syndrome and the need for appropriate support.
 These legal victories are significant for the individuals involved and contribute to broader changes in how CFS is perceived and handled in disability policies.

 Policy Changes and Challenges